Mr0Wido/mr0wido.github.io/_posts/2023-07-05-tryhackme-corridor.md

 As we see `80/tcp` port is open.

 Let's visit that port.

-Here, we find a homepage.
+And there it is a homepage.

 ![home](/assets/img/tryhackme/corridor/home.png)